I still remember the day i first tried shrimp macaroni salad at my uncles backyard bbq, and man i was totally surprised how good it was.

 Tips for the Best Shrimp Macaroni Salad

-- Store the salad in an airtight container to keep it fresh, and consume within 3-4 days for the best taste.
+- store in an airtight container and eat within 3–4 days.

 Nutritional Information